- Latin America

 The Riding Wild mobile safari is only for competent riders.

 Guest accommodation is in spacious and secluded cottages.
 The rooms all have their own fireplaces which are lit every evening.
-Everyone comes together in the lodge for meals and cocktails, but it is also possible to have private dinners if you wish.
+Everyone comes together in the lodge for meals and cocktails, but it is normally possible to have private dinners if you wish.

 There is an infinity pool with views across the valley and pretty gardens to enjoy a leisurely afternoon.
 The accommodation is built on quite a steep incline and some of the rooms further away from the main lodge may not suit all guests.
 Please let us know if you would prefer a room closer to the main lodge.

 Room 1 - Located furthest to the north of the main lodge; ideal for honeymooners.
-Has a four poster double bed; private verandah and beautiful views to the north as well as down into the valley; lovely big bathroom with bath and shower.
+Has a four poster double bed; private veranda and beautiful views to the north as well as down into the valley; lovely big bathroom with bath and shower.

 Room 2 - Located between Room 1 and the main lodge.
 Amazing views from the bathroom; has a private deck; two large single beds.

 Room 3 - Located below the main lodge.
 Together with Room 4 makes a good combination for a family.
-Has two large single beds; private verandah and space in the bedroom to relax as well; lovely big bathroom with bath and shower and great views.
+Has two large single beds; private veranda and space in the bedroom to relax as well; lovely big bathroom with bath and shower and great views.

 Room 4 - Located below the main lodge; near to Room 3; also great for honeymooners.
 Has a private deck below the room; the bathroom below the bedroom is moulded into the natural rock.